 2. Zendesk vs. Freshdesk Features

 Let’s even out the playing field from this point forward.
 We’ll focus on Zendesk Team and Freshdesk Blossom.
 Both of these plans cost $19 per month per agent when billed annually, so we can see how the two stack up when matched pound for pound.

 In my opinion, this is a place where Zendesk really shines.
 Freshdesk does offer very powerful ticket filtering using views, letting you see any specific set of tickets you want.
 But Zendesk views provide a much more visual and informative interface.

 With Freshdesk, you select a view from a dropdown menu and then see your messages filtered accordingly.

 But Zendesk arranges all your views on the side of the screen and lets you select them with one click instead of two.
 They also all have counters showing how many messages are in each view; Freshdesk only shows ticket numbers on its dashboard.
 These Zendesk ticket counters are extremely helpful for monitoring message volume in real time.

 There are definitely points for both sides, but for me, Zendesk’s ticket counters and clean interface win.

 Both Zendesk and Freshdesk offer predefined replies / canned responses / macros, allowing you to save answers to common questions and reuse them at will.

 They also both include placeholders.
 Placeholders can automatically fill in just about any piece of information collected from a customer when they contact you.
 For example, the most common use of placeholders is to automatically enter the customer’s name in each canned response so you don’t have to type it in every time.

 (Want more on placeholders?
-See our guide to setting up ChannelReply custom fields as Zendesk placeholders for a few detailed examples of placeholders in action.)
+See our guide to setting up ChannelReply custom fields as Zendesk placeholders or doing the same thing in Freshdesk for a few detailed examples of placeholders in action.)

 Finally, Freshdesk Blossom offers basic collision detection with traffic cop.
 This can help prevent your agents from writing different replies to the same tickets, saving your customers a lot of confusion.
 Zendesk’s collision detection features are only available on Professional or better.